CPR Certification Online American CPR Care Association

 5. Keep your compression rate between 100 and 120 per minute.

 6. The 911 dispatcher will also guide you if you’re unclear about what to do.
-Most importantly, continue the chest compressions until emergency aid arrives or until someone else can take over.
+Most importantly, continue the chest compressions until medical help arrives.

 It won’t harm the patient to begin CPR while they are gasping.
 They can only benefit, and it might even save their lives.